circleci/circleci-docs/jekyll/_cci2/insights-glossary.md

 display the change in value or delta compared to the prior 7-day window.

 Please note that trends are available only for 24-hour, 7-day, and 30-day time windows.
-For percentile metrics like `duration`, approximation methods are used to find the prior window benchmarks.

 Trends are calculated as `100 * (current value - previous value) / prior-value`.

+**Approximate Trends**

+For percentile metrics like duration, approximation methods are used to find the prior window benchmarks.

 ### Duration
 {:.no_toc}